-'Stolen' golf buggy stopped at drive-thru
+Thief drives golf buggy to McDonald's

 'Stolen' golf buggy stopped at McDonald's drive-thru

-A "stolen" golf buggy was stopped after it was spotted at a McDonald's drive-thru.
+A stolen golf buggy was seized after being spotted at a McDonald's drive-thru.

 The vehicle was seen at about 03:45 BST at the fast food giant's branch in Catterick, North Yorkshire.

-A 19-year-old man was arrested at the site, a short distance from the local golf club, on suspicion of theft and driving while unfit through drink, police said.
+A 19-year-old man was arrested at the site, a short distance from the local golf club, on suspicion of theft and driving while unfit through drink.

-In a Facebook post, North Yorkshire Police quipped it was the "most unusual job of the night" but officers managed to "avoid a high-speed pursuit."
+Police said it was the "most unusual job" of the night but officers managed to "avoid a high-speed pursuit".

 They added: "A few interesting questions for him to answer in interview".